Joulence/GalakticaTest/README.md

 ## Project Overview

-This project is a test work submission for [Galaktica].
+This project is a test work submission for Galaktica.
 It demonstrates my proficiency in using CSS animations, SCSS, Gulp, HTML, and JavaScript to create a web-based application or website.

 ## Technologies Used